 Resources for more information on this topic, including blogs, articles, books, and videos that will help you better understand Facebook advertising best practices as well as what it takes to be successful with this platform in general!

--How to Create a Killer Facebook Ad Campaign (Step by Step) by WordStream
+– How to Create a Killer Facebook Ad Campaigns by WordStream

 Don’t get overwhelmed by the sheer amount of information out there about Facebook ads.
 Start small and create one successful campaign at a time!
 By keeping this beginner’s guide in mind, you’re sure to be more successful with your next ad campaign.